matkoman-py/SciPaper/README.md

 # SciPaper
-Simple microservice application developed in Spring, using RabbitMQ.
+Simple microservice application developed in Spring, using RabbitMQ for messaging.